 The Old Town is the best place to stay in Vilnius as it is a good base to see all the major sights.
 There are plenty of good options in or in the vicinity of the Old Town for all budgets.

 - Hostel: Jimmy Jumps House, in the heart of the Old Town.

 - Budget: Hotel Panorama, within 2 minutes of the main train and bus stations.

 - Mid-range: Art Hotel Moon Garden, great choice in the Old Town.

-- Splurge: Kempinski Hotel Cathedral Square, excellent top-choice pick in the Old Town overlooking the Cathedral Square.
+- Splurge: Grand Hotel Kempinski Vilnius, excellent top-choice pick in the Old Town overlooking the Cathedral Square.

 Now, what do you think?
 What are some of the best things to do in Vilnius?
 And is Vilnius on your bucket list?
 Share your thoughts with us in the comments below!